DeepLabCutAIResidency/DLC_AI2024/DeepLabCut-live/README.md

 TODO add __main__ element to script to use it in bash as well, not solely for importing functions.

-The benchmark_pytorch.py script provides the 'analyze_video' function for doing video inference and benchmark inference speed on a pre-recorded video.
+The benchmark_pytorch.py script provides the 'benchmark_videos' function for doing video inference and benchmark inference speed on a pre-recorded video.

 The function takes the same parameters as `DLCLive` as it directly calls the DLCLive